antonino-tocco/inad-interaction/readme.md

 # INAD INTERACTION PA

-This package provide tool to INAD (Indice Nazionale dei Domicili Digitali).
+This package provide tool to interact to INAD (Indice Nazionale dei Domicili Digitali).

 It allows to interact with INAD API to manage digital addresses.